Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Well, that's exactly what we have on our own website.
 (I'm not kidding, feel free to check our homepage).

 We use Dynamic Zones to generate particular sections of our pages.
 It allows us to have the option to include or not or not specific components depending on the page.
-This way you can see that even if the majority of our pages are part of a Page
+This way, you can see that even if most of our pages are part of a Page

-collection-type, they don't display the same content or the same components.
+collection-type, they don't display the same content or components.

 This exact system is on FoodAdvisor with components such as:

-The pricing page also has a Dynamic Zone but you can decide to include different components such as Pricing Cards.
+The pricing page also has a Dynamic Zone, but you can include different components, such as Pricing Cards.

-I really hope that the Dynamic Zone has no more secrets for you.
-If you are convinced by this feature, share the message with us on Twitter with the #StrapiDynamicZones 🐦
+I hope that the Dynamic Zone has no more secrets for you.
+If this feature convinces you, share the message with us on Twitter with the #StrapiDynamicZones 🐦

 A tutorial on how to create landing pages using Strapi is coming soon 😉

-There is therefore no native functionality allowing you to view your new article on your frontend since they are not connected by default.
-This connection must be created, but I guarantee you, it is extremely simple, at least I know that your technical team can do it while drinking coffee.
+There is, therefore no native functionality allowing you to view your new article on your front since they are not connected by default.
+This connection must be created, but I guarantee you, it is extremely simple; at least I know that your technical team can do it while drinking coffee.

 Here is a tutorial on How to Implement Previews with Next Applications using a Strapi backend that will surely be very useful to your engineers.

 However, I told you that Strapi is largely customizable.
 I did not lie!
-It is quite possible to include a preview button in the content manager allowing you to open a page of your frontend in preview mode.
+It is quite possible to include a preview button in the content manager, allowing you to open a page of your front in preview mode.
 This is a system that is currently in place on our FoodAdvisor demo.

 I hope I haven't scared you away with this one.
 If you don't know what it is, a webhook allows you to send information to another application when a particular event occurs.
-In Strapi, you have the possibility to send a webhook to Zapier for example when you publish, create, edit or delete a piece of content.
+In Strapi, you can send a webhook to Zapier, for example, when you publish, create, edit or delete a piece of content.

 You can, for example, set a webhook to publish a tweet via Zapier when you create a new article in your Strapi application.
 The possibilities are endless, only your imagination is the barrier.

-This one is for your CTO: It is also possible to use webhooks to build your static site generator when you publish data or simply by manually activating the webhook.
+This one is for your CTO: It is possible to use webhooks to build your static site generator when you publish data or simply by manually activating the webhook.
 This is exactly what we do at Strapi.
-A webhook allows us to build our Next.js site on Vercel directly from the Strapi admin which means that our team can decide when we refresh the content of the website.
+A webhook allows us to build our Next.js site on Vercel directly from the Strapi admin, so our team can decide when we refresh the website's content.

-Thanks to the roles in Role Based Access Control feature it's possible to set up a collaboration system between the different members of your teams.
+Thanks to the roles in Role Based Access Control feature, it's possible to set up a collaboration system between the different members of your teams.
 You can manage the reading, editing, and publishing rights to your Strapi Admin Interface.
-Review and publish drafts, but also share access only to the necessary content.
+Review and publish drafts and share access only to the necessary content.

 Here is what the interface of a Super Admin looks like: